Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="dp"></a>

 # 3.1.2 Prepating the realstate data set
+At this step,the realstate dataset needs to be prepared and be divided into three clusters based on the average price per ft fot zipcodes.

-This step contains the following content:
+**This step contains the following content:**
 * Addressing missing values and outliers
 * choosing important columns
 * Changing formats